geodynamics/citcoms/README.md

     - Reduce the total viscosity contrast in your model and limit the irregularities in viscosity structure.
     - Turn off prescribed velocity boundary conditions and see if you still receive a warning.
 Generally, prescribing velocity boundary conditions presents challenges to any Stokes solver (http://lists.geodynamics.org/pipermail/cig-mc/2016-March/000699.html).
 Ultimately, systematically disentangling the different components of your model is the best way to identify the potential cause of the problem.
     - If you are using GPlates to export your surface velocities, increase the velocity smoothing (in GPlates) to ensure there are no abrupt jumps in surface velocity across plate boundaries.
-    - The augmented Lagrangian number is by default set to 2E3, but increasing this value by  1 to 2 orders of magnitude may help with the convergence of models with large viscosity contrast (http://en.wikipedia.org/wiki/Augmented\_Lagrangian\_method).
+    - The [augmented Lagrangian number](http://en.wikipedia.org/wiki/Augmented_Lagrangian_method) is by default set to 2E3, but increasing this value by  1 to 2 orders of magnitude may help with the convergence of models with large viscosity contrast .
     - Finally, you could look to tweak some of the other solver parameters, notably relating to the multigrid solver.
 But this obviously requires some knowledge of multigrid solvers and how to optimise solvers.
     - Clearly, if you find optimal solver parameters for data assimilation models, please let me know so I can update this FAQ!